All Products

 Special cases

-• If the source instance is an RDS for PostgreSQL instance, do not change its endpoint or zone during migration.
+• When the source instance is an RDS for PostgreSQL instance, do not change its endpoint or zone during migration.
 Otherwise, the migration fails.

-• If the source instance is a self-managed PostgreSQL instance, ensure that the values of the max_wal_senders and max_replication_slots parameters are greater than the total number of used replication slots plus the number of DTS instances to be created with this source.
+• When the source instance is a self-managed PostgreSQL database, make sure that the values of the `max_wal_senders` and `max_replication_slots` parameters are both greater than the sum of the number of replication slots currently in use and the number of DTS instances to be created with this database as the source.

 Note

-An account with cloudsqlsuperuser permissions cannot manage data owned by another account with cloudsqlsuperuser permissions.
+An account with `cloudsqlsuperuser` permission cannot manage data owned by another account with `cloudsqlsuperuser` permission.

-Migration from PostgreSQL to PolarDB for PostgreSQL (Compatible with Oracle)
+PostgreSQL to PolarDB for PostgreSQL (Compatible with Oracle) migration

 Type